Asymmetries of Service: Interdependence and Synchronicity: A Second Dimension of Customer-Agent (A)Symmetry

 Managerially, these coinciding $\U$ and $\IU$ reveal that asymmetry of interdependence (either customer or agent self-production) is where the operational improvements of optimal concurrency will be most effective.
 Equivalently said, Theorem~\ref{uThm} shows that it is \emph{symmetry} of interdependence (co-production) where the optimized concurrency offers the least improvement.
-Furthermore, this presents a contrast with the throughput maximization, as the optimal concurrency is that which yields symmetry of synchronicity (synchrony), rather than asymmetry of synchronicity (either customer- or agent-paced asynchrony).
-All of these dimensions are captured in Figure~\ref{uiuFig}.
+This phenomenon can be readily observed in Figure~\ref{uiuFig}: the top left plot highlights that the exact nadir of the concurrency-optimized red curve occurs at $\rho_\mathsf{1} = \rho/2 = 0.45$, which is perfect co-production.

-Figure~\ref{uiuFig} also suggests a robustness of the optimal concurrency for services that rely predominantly on customer contributions ($\rho_\mathsf{1}$ near $\rho$), and a fragility of this same quantity when the service is largely agent driven ($\rho_\mathsf{1}$ near 0).\endnote{This also may be more easily observed by rotating Figure~\ref{uiuFig}:\\ See \url{https://faculty.marshall.usc.edu/Andrew-Daw/asymmetryK.html}} This relative flatness atop the $\IU$ for large optimal concurrency is formalized for the polynomial slowdown function case by Proposition~\ref{polyOptProp}, in which the width of the ``peaking'' range is proportional to $\mathcal{K}^*$ itself.
-Hence, Figure~\ref{uiuFig} also shows that there is a higher degree of flexibility in setting the agent's concurrency level when the service feature significant customer self-production.
+Figure~\ref{uiuFig} also suggests a robustness of the optimal concurrency for services that rely predominantly on customer contributions ($\rho_\mathsf{1}$ near $\rho$), and a fragility of this same quantity when the service is largely agent driven ($\rho_\mathsf{1}$ near 0).
+For example, the dashed yellow contour curve (for $\rho_\mathsf{1} = 0.85$) is relatively flat and its throughout does not change quickly with $\mathcal{K}$, whereas the dotted yellow contour curve (for $\rho_\mathsf{1} = 0.05$) is quite sharp and its throughput drops significantly for $\mathcal{K}$ away from $\mathcal{K}^*$.\endnote{This also may be more easily observed by rotating Figure~\ref{uiuFig}: see \url{https://faculty.marshall.usc.edu/Andrew-Daw/asymmetryK.html}} This relative flatness atop the $\IU$ for large optimal concurrency is formalized for the polynomial slowdown function case by Proposition~\ref{polyOptProp}, in which the width of the ``peaking'' range is proportional to $\mathcal{K}^*$ itself.
+Hence, Figure~\ref{uiuFig} shows that there is a higher degree of flexibility in setting the agent's concurrency level when the service \editTwo{features} significant customer self-production.